-I used Canon 1000D + 18-55mm lens, and this photo was edited in Photoshop CS6.
+I used the Canon 1000D + 18-55mm lens, and this photo was edited in Photoshop CS6.
 The location is my home, the lighting was provided by the window.

 05. Dreamy Lilac

 My name is Heather Ann, and I am a photographer based in Wyoming, USA.
-I’ve been in love with craft ever since I first stepped into a darkroom.
+I’ve been in love with craft ever since I first stepped into a dark room.

 This photograph was taken at a favorite park in my home town of Las Vegas Nevada in 2015.
 The model, Lidia, has been my best friend and my muse for almost a decade now.
-I wanted dreamy and soft photos, with intense eyes from this shoot, which we achieved, despite a incredible amount of laughter.
+I wanted dreamy and soft photos, with intense eyes from this shoot, which we achieved, despite an incredible amount of laughter.
 And if I remember correctly, hours of picking blossoms out of her gorgeous hair.
-I had just been through the hardest time of my life, and this was a trip that provided much needed healing.
+I had just been through the hardest time of my life, and this was a trip that provided much-needed healing.
 So the images from this set are very special to me.

-I didn’t actually have my camera or gear on me at the time, and was using her Nikon.
-And to be perfectly honest….
-I am not entirely sure about the spec on it at the time, as it was a shoot for fun and memories more than the craft itself.
+I didn’t actually have my camera or gear on me at the time and was using her Nikon.
+And to be perfectly honest… I am not entirely sure about the spec on it at the time, as it was a shoot for fun and memories more than the craft itself.

-My name is Bianca Davis and I am twenty eight years old.
+My name is Bianca Davis and I am twenty-eight years old.
 I was born and raised in Philadelphia, Pennsylvania.
 The arts have always been a constant in my life, so when I first picked up a camera at the age of fifteen it felt like it was meant to be.
 Photography has taken me places where I never thought I would go, from New Mexico to Kansas.
 As my life grew, so did my work.

 When I was eighteen I purchased my NikonD80 which is what I shoot with to this very day.
-Completely self taught and work only with natural light.
+Completely self-taught and work only with natural light.
 Locations have always been a big deal, having to have as much character as the subject I work with.

 This picture of Paul is one of my favorite portraits I have taken.
-Him and I went out around six in the morning (which I always shoot early mornings not only for the fact there are less people on the street but the light is just amazing) to take pictures for a local clothing line.
+He and I went out around six in the morning (which I always shoot early mornings not only for the fact there are fewer people on the street but the light is just amazing) to take pictures for a local clothing line.
 I edited the picture in Photoshop CS6, only doing the minimal amount of editing.